Abdul0305/Item-Writing/MS1/deserialize xml to object in csharp.en.md

 +++
-title = "Deserialize xml to Object" date = 2021-02-04
-draft = false
-keywords = ["deserialize xml to object in csharp"] description = "Different methods to deserialize xml to CSharp object." postlink = 10518372 inarticle = true tags = ["C# classes", "C# Object"]
+title = "Deserialize xml to Object in C#" date = 2021-02-04 draft = false keywords = ["deserialize xml to object in C#"] description = "In this tutorial, learn the different methods of deserializing an xml to C# object with examples.
+Use the paste special feature of Visual Studio, xsd tool, and type the equivalent class in C#." postlink = 10518372 inarticle = true tags = ["C# classes", "C# Object"]